 A lot of modern-day health issues arise from toxic products that we use, especially cleaning products in our home.
-In fact, the latest EarthTalk post was about something closely related: whether we’re using too much sanitizer and not allowing our natural immunity to get stronger.
 In addition, we also need to think about the damage being done to our bodies by using so many industrial chemicals in and around us.
 Toxins can have a lot of terrible effects on our bodies.
 This post is about non-toxic home cleaning products, and about detoxing by removing toxic cleaners and switching over to non-toxic cleaning products in our home.

 Now, this is a bit more complicated than switching up personal care products or our personal clothing items.
 We share our homes with others.
 And while they undoubtedly would like to not be poisoned by the cleaning potions and may agree to go along with your plan to detox, the logistics of switching is not going to be easy.
 Plus, if there are other adults in your home, who grew up in different households, there’s going to be a lot of opinions flying about regarding the best way to go about this.

 Our Attitude to Cleaning Products